Q1: Does CardValet work on Android phones and iPhones?

 Q1: What exactly is the range of the "My Location?" controls, and will this control setting impact internet transactions?

-A: The My Location controls and alerts will check to ensure the merchant location is within a five (5) mile radius of the device set as “primary” within CardValet.
+A: The My Location controls and alerts ensures the merchant location is within a five (5) mile radius of the “primary” device within CardValet.
 These controls impact “card present” transactions only, therefore internet transactions are not impacted.

 Q2: If My Location is set but the primary device is off, will transactions get denied outside of the My Location area?

 A: CardValet ignores location information that is more than one (1) hour old.
-So, if the phone is off for more than an hour My Location controls will not take effect, and the transaction will not be denied on the basis of the old location information.
+For example, if the phone is off for more than an hour My Location controls will not take effect.
+The transaction will not be denied on the basis of the old location information.

 Q3: What happens if My Location is set but the phone is left at home?
 Will transactions be denied outside the My Location area?

-A: CardValet performs a proximity check at the granularity of zip code or city, so if the merchant is close to home then the transactions will still go through.
+A: CardValet performs a proximity check at the granularity of zip code or city.
+If the merchant is close to home then the transactions will still go through.

 Q4: A region has been set on the map.
 Does this mean the card can only be used exactly in this region?

 A: The region shows the approximate area where the card can be used.
 CardValet can typically map the transaction down to a zip code or city.
 If the city or zip code of the merchant overlaps with the selected region in the map, then the transaction can still go through.
-There are instances where a merchant location cannot be mapped down to a zip code or city, in which case CardValet will default to a state-level match.
+There are instances where a merchant location cannot be mapped down to a zip code or city.
+If this happens, CardValet will default to a state-level match.

 Q5: Can I block all international transactions?